 You might be wondering how to make the most of your time in Osaka, one of the biggest cities in Japan.
 Most people visit all the tourist attractions during the day and don’t always know how to spend their nights.
-Well we would like to tell you that there are endless things to do in Osaka at night as well!
-This bustling city offers everything ranging from breathtakingly beautiful night views, great dining spots, fun entertainment and much more to explore after the sun goes down.
+Well, we would like to tell you that there are endless things to do in Osaka at night as well!
+This bustling city offers everything ranging from breathtakingly beautiful night views to great dining spots, fun entertainment, and much more to explore after the sun goes down.
 Our list below will explain the best things to do in Osaka at night and will help you make the most of your time there!

 1. Osaka City View From Abeno Harukas

 Osaka boasts a great number of observation spots that you can check out both during the day and at night.
 They offer spectacular night views of the metropolitan city that is full of skyscrapers and bright lights.
 If you want to enjoy a stunning view of Osaka, head to Abeno Harukas, which is widely known as the tallest building in Japan standing at over 300 meters tall.
 It has a great shopping complex, dining spots, and luxury accommodations, as well as convenient access to several railway stations directly connected to the building.
 Their observatory is called HARUKASU300, which takes up 3 floors from the 58th to the 60th floors of the building.
 On the 58th and the 59th floors, you can find restaurants, cafes, and a gift shop selling original merchandise.

 Abeno Harukas Information